deckersm/CASTOR_Cadence_Survey_Simulation/README.md

 # CASTOR_Cadence_Survey_Simulation

 ## Description
-This software simulates transients for the CASTOR Cadence Survey: A Wide-Field UV Time Domain Survey (https://www.castormission.org/).
-This software relies on the usage of FORECASTOR ETC (https://github.com/CASTOR-telescope/ETC) to determine the SNR of each spectrum at a given redshift.
+This package simulates transients for the CASTOR Cadence Survey: A Wide-Field UV Time Domain Survey (https://www.castormission.org/) and relies on the usage of FORECASTOR ETC (https://github.com/CASTOR-telescope/ETC) to determine the SNR of each spectrum at a given redshift.